sriharilakshmanan/the-ultimate-react-course/README.md

 # the-ultimate-react-course
-Projects that were built as a part of 'The Ultimate React Course' on Udemy.
+Projects that I built as a part of [The Ultimate React Course: React, Redux & More](https://www.udemy.com/course/the-ultimate-react-course/) by Jonas Schmedtmann(@jonasschmedtmann) on Udemy.